samus42/tkk/relayrace.md

 You'll want to line up with one person beside each orb.
 Assign who is going second behind them, and finally who's staying in the middle.
 Have someone countdown from 3, and on go, say something inspiring like "CHARGE!", or "KILL EM ALL!", or "BURRITOS!".
 It helps.

 At that point orbs are picked up and the bearers sprint to their plates.
-Start picking up Acolytes as soon as they appear.
+Start picking off Acolytes as soon as they appear.
 That way you feel useful.
 Everyone else stays in the center and wipes out the Acolytes then Adepts.

 *Side Note: If you kill the Adepts before the Acolytes, the Acolytes turn into mini-ogres with powerful eye beams and can really ruin your day.
 Again, if Oryx was anywhere intelligent he would appear with an army of Adepts and Acolytes, then kill the Adepts himself and watch everyone get wiped out.*